lukejkelly/TreeConsistency/README.md

 Sample data at `max(k_seq)` sites under a Jukes—Cantor model for each tree, mutation rate `mu` and replicate index `r`.
 The data sets are written to `data/raw` and the data sets with `k` sites for each entry in `k_seq` are written to `data/proc`.

+For the experiments in the paper, this step took approximately 4 hours of CPU time.

 ### Config files
 ```bash
 bash scripts/model.sh
 ```
 For each tree type, number of taxa `n`, mutation rate `m`, number of sites `k` and replicate index `r`: construct a RevBayes analysis file and write to `run/`.

+The runtime for this step is negligible.

 ### Run experiments
 ```bash
 bash scripts/run.sh
 ```
-Run RevBayes on every configuration file in `run` and write the log and sampled trees to `out.`

-Edit the templates in the `Rev` directory to change run parameters.
+Run RevBayes on every configuration file in `run` and write the log and sampled trees to `out.` Edit the templates in the `Rev` directory to change run parameters.

+For the experiments in the paper, this step took approximately [...] hours of CPU time.

 ### Make figures
 ```bash